rahulk8/Flutter-WebView-WebApp/README.md

 # Flutter WebView_App

-A new Flutter project.Fetching an entire Website in a Web View without calling any onTap/OnPressed event
+Fetching an entire Website in a Web View without calling any onTap/OnPressed method

 ## Getting Started